kitschmaster/rubyongo/info/devlog.markdown

 for some reason, Chrome does not load the new stylesheet, what is going on? clearing the cache helped.

-created a quick build command for my editor... when ii make a change in the sass file ii can hit `cmd+b` which runs this:
+created a quick build command for my Sublime Text 3 editor... when ii make a change in the sass file ii can hit `cmd+b` which runs this:

   {
     "cmd": ["sass", "--update", "$file:${file_path}/../../static/css/${file_base_name}.css"], }

-this is enough for now, ii can quickly edit the sass and generate too.
+this is enough for now, ii can quickly edit the sass and generate the css too.

 btw, [seeing golang variables in a hugo template is a matter of printing them out](https://discourse.gohugo.io/t/howto-show-what-values-are-passed-to-a-template/41)

 plus... after plenty of re-evaluating and cleaning up the initial code ii had from before, removing, removing... less is more...